Explainable Deep Learning: A Field Guide for the Uninitiated: Introduction

-The aims of the field are established by understanding the traits desired in explainable DNNs.
-Complementary DNN topics are reviewed and the relationships between explainable DNNs and other related research areas are developed.
 Our taxonomy of explainable DNN techniques clarifies the technical ideas underpinning most modern explainable deep learning techniques.
 The discussion of fundamental explainable deep learning methods, emblematic of each framework dimension, provides further context for the modern work that builds on or takes inspiration from them.
-The field guide then turns to essential considerations that need to be made when building an explainable DNN system in practice (which could include multiple forms of explanation to meet requirements for both users and DNN technicians).
+Following the taxonomy is a brief discussion on the evaluations of model explanations.
+Complementary DNN topics are reviewed, and the relationships between explainable DNNs and other related research areas are developed.
+The field guide then turns to essential considerations that need to be made when building an explainable DNN system in practice, considering the end-user.
 Finally, the overview of our current limitations and seldom-looked at aspects of explainable deep learning suggests new research directions.
-This information captures what a newcomer needs to know to successfully navigate the current research literature on explainable deep learning and to identify new research problems to tackle.
+This information captures what a newcomer needs to know to successfully navigate the current research literature on explainable deep learning and identify new research problems.